metapolator/metapolator/Docs/concepts.md

   attribute into UFOv4*
 * What is missing?
 * Do we need a way to get glyph classes from the `features.fea` file?
 If yes, would just copy them into `groups.plist`?
-Is there a parser available for the [Adobe OpenType Feature File Specification](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html)
+FontForge has a parser for the [Adobe OpenType Feature File Specification](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html)

 **attribute selectors** we should do, if we find a use for it